-- Taking this evidence into account, the thrust of the principle in cl 32 of SREP 32, the listing of the houses in the group as heritage items in the Planning Scheme and the proposed listing of No. 27 Richmond Avenue as heritage item I have not been persuaded that the demolition application should be granted. - 35.
-I have reached this conclusion taking into account the following factors:
+34. Taking this evidence into account, the thrust of the principle in cl 32 of SREP 32, the listing of the houses in the group as heritage items in the Planning Scheme and the proposed listing of No. 27 Richmond Avenue as heritage item I have not been persuaded that the demolition application should be granted.

+35. I have reached this conclusion taking into account the following factors:

+The house is the prototype of the Petitt and Sovitt Med VII.
 The house is the prototype of the Petitt and Sevitt Mark VII design project house later known as the which was subsequently replicated many times in various forms.
-Gambrel important of listed

-The houses is in the group are early examples of Ken Woolley's domestic work, he being an architect in the Sydney School of domestic architecture.

-The house is part of and an important contributor to the Richmond Avenue exhibition group, a group heritage items, including four prototype designs.

-The Gambrel house design was the winner of an RAIA project house design award.

-The Richmond Avenue group is different to other display home villages having been designed in a ordinated manner by a single architect and landscape architect. co-
+Gambrel The nouses is in the group are early examples of K and the state The houses is in the group are early examples of Ken Woolley's domestic work, he being an architect in the Sydney School of domestic architecture. important The house is part of and an important contributor to the D. I The house is part of and an important contributor to the Richmond Avenue exhibition group, a group heritage items, including four prototype designs. of listed The Gambrel house design was the winner of a DAX The Gambrel house design was the winner of an RAIA project house design award. ordinated manner by a single architect and landscape architect. co-

-- Whilst the significance of the group is affected by the extent to which the homes in it have been modified, these modifications are not in my opinion sufficient to overcome the above factors that together attract a level of significance sufficient to warrant the retention of No. 27.
-Nor can the fact that No. 27 is a small low cost building. - Notwithstanding the heritage significance of the house, the property clearly warrants some form of redevelopment.
-37. Whilst I understand the degree of difficulty and the limitations associated with any such redevelopment I am satisfied, particularly taking into account the evidence of Mr Woolley that a sympathetic redevelopment is possible.
+36. Whilst the significance of the group is affected by the extent to which the homes in it have been modified, these modifications are not in my opinion sufficient to overcome the above factors that together attract a level of significance sufficient to warrant the retention of No. 27.
+Nor can the fact that No. 27 is a small low cost building.

+37. Notwithstanding the heritage significance of the house, the property clearly warrants some form of redevelopment.
+Whilst I understand the degree of difficulty and the limitations associated with any such redevelopment I am satisfied, particularly taking into account the evidence of Mr Woolley that a sympathetic redevelopment is possible.
 This may not be able to take place to the extent and scale that the applicant wishes but given the heritage significance of No. 27 and the Richmond Avenue group of houses a restricted form of development can be the only result.